DCC-EX/mkdocs-test/docs/contributing/00-contributing.md

 ## Development

-We use C++, Python, HTML/CSS/Javascript, Android, and even make up our own languages.
+We use C++, Python, HTML/CSS/Javascript, Java (for Android), and even make up our own languages.
 If you like dealing with code, there's something for all.
 See [here for how to contribute code](code/00-contributing-code.md).

 ## Web Support